Lowestoft Town Hall: Alterations and extensions (1872–1935)

+Civic role and memorials

 The town hall was the headquarters of Lowestoft Borough Council for much of the 20th century and continued to serve as the local seat of government when the enlarged Waveney District Council was formed in 1974.
 Memorials were established in the town hall to commemorate the lives of two local people who were awarded the Victoria Cross.
 These were Claud Castleton, who earned his award after being killed trying to save the lives of three other soldiers during the Battle of Pozières in July 1916 and Thomas Crisp, who earned his award after being killed during the defence of his vessel, the armed naval smack Nelson, in the North Sea against an attack from a German submarine in August 1917.

+Vacancy and redevelopment (2015–present)

 The building became vacant and the windows were boarded up after Waveney District Council moved out of the building to share offices with Suffolk County Council at Riverside Road in 2015.
 Following a report by Colliers International issued in October 2019 setting out options for building, English Heritage recommended in March 2020 that a creative industries hub be established on the site and, in July 2020, Lowestoft Town Council secure a grant from the Architectural Heritage Fund to develop a business plan for such a development.